 What’s a pedigree and why does it matter?
 In short, a Dachshund’s pedigree is the family history of the dog with specific details.
 All reputable breeders should have them.

-To get an official pedigree, the Dachshund will need to register with a Kennel Club.
+To get an official pedigree, the Dachshund will need to register with a kennel club (preferably your local country’s kennel club).
 But just because a dog is registered, doesn’t mean that they are healthy dogs.
 Anyone can pay a small fee for this.

 Champion Line Dachshund